200Tigersbloxed/FitbitHRtoWS/README.md

 ## Notes

-+ Battery life will decrease significantly while using this.
-On a Versa 2, you should get around 45min-1hr.
++ ~~Battery life will decrease significantly while using this.
+On a Versa 2, you should get around 45min-1hr.~~ Fixed in v1.1.0 Battery life on a Versa 2 only lost ~5% after 30min. of use.
-+ While you should be able to open the port to the world for everyone to see, it is not recommended.
++ While you should be able to open the port to the world for everyone to see, it is not recommended (at least without wss/https).
 You should only open the port locally.
 + HTTPS/WSS support is untested and may or may not work.
+You should only use HTTPS and WSS if opening the port globally.
 + Do not ask for support in the issues thread.
 Report bugs or code not working on an SDK (for example).
 + Device and Phone must be connected to cli at all times to keep connection to WebSocket.
 + Don't forget to change your buildTargets in your `package.json` file. https://dev.fitbit.com/build/guides/multiple-devices/